jpcaparas/superpowers-laravel/commands/execute-plan.md

 ---
-description: Execute plan in batches with review checkpoints
+description: Execute a Laravel plan in batches; use the laravel:executing-plans skill exactly as written
 ---

-Use the executing-plans skill exactly as written
+Use the laravel:executing-plans skill exactly as written